roger7904/Flutter-learning-process/bmi_flutter/README.md

 # bmi_flutter

-A bmi app that provide user calculate their bmi.
+A bmi app that provide user to calculate their bmi.
 ***

 ![app](docs/gif.gif)